🇮🇪COURTS

 After you file

-• Consider alternative enforcement methods if this application is unsuccessful
+• Consider alternative recovery actions if the warrant is denied.

 Source and verification log